laymonage/TarungLabDDP1/Lab/01/Lab01_F.md

    From that you can calculate how much to turn (exterior angle):
    `180-180*(n-2)/n` = `360/n`

-4. Modify the previos program to draw a blue regular polygon according to user's input:
+4. Modify the previous program to draw a blue regular polygon according to user's input:

    1. Prompt the user to input the number of sides and store the string in a